abhijit-c/LatinTranslations/Georgics/src/book4.md

 - Note on *et...imbris* here makes no sense, *amicos* is accusative.

-      Let he to whom the concerns are such, himself, bringing thyme and pine, plant them widely around their homes; himself wear out his hand with hard labor, himself fasten fruitful cuttings in the ground and water the friendly things with rain.
+      Let he to whom the concerns are such, himself, bringing thyme and pine from the high mountains, plant them around their homes; let he himself wear out his hand with hard labor, himself fasten fruitful cuttings in the ground and let him water the friendly streams.

 | *Atque equidem, extremo ni iam sub fine laborum*
 | *vela traham et terris festinem advertere proram,*